CLFR-wiki/CLFR-wiki/README.md

+# Migration Notice

+As an overall decision by the maintainers of CLFR.wiki, we have decided to move our focus to using MediaWiki as opposed to Astro.
+This means that this repository may be slowly migrated to the new wiki, or may not.

+Please note that any actions made on this wiki may be gradual or even sporadic.

 # Wiki Roadmap

 Welcome to the CLFR.wiki Roadmap!
 This section outlines the current status of our content and highlights the areas that need improvement.
 Your contributions can make a huge difference!